-- EPP Awareness - overview of the online training - what is an EPP, why/statue given to BGS Commissioner, authorities we’ve taken our guidance from, who are the ECMs and SWs, expectations of employees, ECMs, SWs, and Security, introduction to the new orange flips charts, and an overview of some of the annexes, specific emphasis on Bomb Threat response, lockdown situations, importance of sharing contact info, and a general understanding of what to expect during an event.
+- Emergency Procedures Awareness - overview of the online training - what is an EPP, why/statue given to BGS Commissioner, authorities we’ve taken our guidance from, who are the ECMs and SWs, expectations of employees, ECMs, SWs, and Security, introduction to the new orange flips charts, and an overview of some of the annexes, specific emphasis on Bomb Threat response, lockdown situations, importance of sharing contact info, and a general understanding of what to expect during an event.
+Register HERE

 Tabletop Exercise - table-based discussion of various issues in response to a hypothetical, simulated emergency.

-* Unannounced drills will not be conducted in BGS owned or leased buildings.
+Once an EPP is complete and training has occured, we can conduct an Emergency Drill*.
+(Unannounced drills will not be conducted in BGS owned or leased buildings.
 Unannounced drills can cause panic and injury.
 Drills that are announced increase the participants knowledge and skills of how to respond in an emergency without elevating their anxiety or perceived safety.
-Building occupants should never have to question whether an alarm is real or a drill.
+Building occupants should never have to question whether an alarm is real or a drill.)

-State Employees are encouraged to take Emergency Procedures for the Individual State Employee, an online training in the Vermont Learning Management System (LMS).
-If employees cannot access the LMS, the training is also available on YouTube.
+Emergency Procedures for the Individual State Employee, required online training in the Vermont Learning Management System (LMS).
+The training is also available on YouTube.

-Emergency Procedures Plan - NEW 2019 orange flip charts that superceded the 2013 yellow flip charts
+Emergency Procedures - NEW 2019 orange flip charts that superceded the 2013 yellow flip charts

 FRS Radio Standard Operating Procedures -Family Radio Service radios we recommend as part of the EPP Communication Plan